afferenslucem/ursus-utilus-collections/readme.md

 **Declarray** is my own linq like library for manipulations with collections.
 I did it just for improve my skills at my free time.
 This lib allows filter, sort, change and etc. collection in declarative style.
 Declarray supports lazy computations.
-Your expression will computed once and only when you will call method `.toArray()` or one of [Aggregating Methods](https://github.com/afferenslucem/declarray/wiki/Aggregating-Methods).
+Your expression will computed once and only when you will call method [Materializing Methods](https://github.com/afferenslucem/declarray/wiki/Materializing-Methods) or one of [Aggregating Methods](https://github.com/afferenslucem/declarray/wiki/Aggregating-Methods).

 ## Installation